mwringe/eventjuggler-services/README.md

 The build component creates a package of the services.
 By default an overlay package is created.
 The overlay package only contains the file that is added/changed to a standard JBoss AS installation.
-It is also possible to create a full package by specifying a location for the JBoss AS download.
+It is also possible to create a full package by specifying a location for the JBoss EAP download.

-To create an overlay and install it on an existing JBoss AS installation run:
+To create an overlay and install it on an existing JBoss EAP installation run:

     mvn clean install
-    cp -r build/target/jboss-as-7.1.3.Final/* <JBOSS_HOME>/
+    cp -r build/target/jboss-eap-6.1/* <JBOSS_HOME>/

 Alternatively create a full package with:

-    mvn clean install -Djboss.zip=<JBOSS AS ZIP>
+    mvn clean install -Djboss.zip=<JBOSS EAP ZIP>

 Testsuite